Practical Insights into Knowledge Distillation for Pre-Trained Models: Evaluation Results

 The optimization of hyperparameters is crucial in enhancing the efficiency of KD, a notion supported by recent research \cite{alballa2023first}.
 This subsection focuses on the efficacy of the Tuned KD approach, specifically targeting the optimization of the weight \( \alpha \) and then the temperature \( T \).
 This optimization process is conducted via a grid search over the parameter space outlined in \cref{tab:space}.
 For this analysis, and in the subsequent subsections unless otherwise noted, we use student data as the transfer set.

 \cref{fig:tunedKD} illustrates the main outcomes of our hyperparameter optimization endeavors.
-It highlights the impact of varying \( T \) and \( \alpha \) values on KD performance across different data partitioning strategies and identifies the optimal settings for these parameters.
+It highlights the impact of varying \( T \) and \( \alpha \) values on KD performance across different data partitioning strategies and identifies appropriate settings for these parameters.